 As a result, the Whiskey Rebellion can be understood as a reminder of how the framers of the Constitution laid out the foundation of a government, but not an actual government.

 Creating a real institution required the people to interpret the words written in 1787 and put them into action.

 However, while this process of establishing authority and a more powerful central government was at first resisted by Western settlers, it did help bring about more growth and prosperity in the early West.

-Over time, settlers began pushing past the regions which once needed to be quelled with federal troops to settle lands even deeper into the West, on the new frontier, where a new America — wrought with new challenges — was waiting to grow, one person at a time.
+Over time, settlers began pushing past the regions which once needed to be quelled with federal troops to settle lands even deeper into the West, on the new frontier, where a new United States of America — wrought with new challenges — was waiting to grow, one person at a time.

 The annual Whiskey Rebellion Festival was started in 2011 in Washington, Pennsylvania.
 This occasion is held in July and includes live music, food, and historic reenactments, featuring the “tar and feathering” of the tax collector.